Does a career in translation speak to you?

 The more experience you have, the better the pay.
 So it’s important that you have a well-presented translator’s CV which demonstrates your education, qualifications, experience, your areas of expertise and most importantly, the language pairs that you offer.

-NOTE: If you have over 3 years’ experience you may be qualified to join our fast-expanding translation company.
-For more information visit our page Join Our Translation Agency.
+NOTE: If you have over 3 years’ experience you may be qualified to join our fast-expanding translation agency.
+For more information visit our page: Join Our Translation Agency.

 3) Specialist areas

 Identifying your own areas of expertise is a must.
 You may well prefer to translate your favourite book, but the fact is that the greatest demand is for technical translations, especially in the engineering, automotive, oil & gas and IT industries.
 So take some time to identify the areas that you can demonstrate your experience; this will enable you to show potential clients that you already have a working knowledge of the terminology used by a particular sector.

 It is possible to work as a translator with little or even no formal qualifications, but a degree in translation/interpretation studies, a foreign language, linguistics or a technical degree with languages on top will stand you in good stead when approaching companies.

 There is also an increasing requirement for certified translation services in which case you would need a professional accreditation such as the European Personnel Selection Office (EPSO) exams which are necessary if you want to work for the European Union.